edvin/pillar/README.md

 classes to ensure type safety and clarity.

 An aggregate ID is typically a value object implementing or extending `AggregateRootId`.
-These IDs are used to load, save, and track aggregates within the event store and repositories through the `aggegateClass()` method.`
+These IDs are used to load, save, and track aggregates within the event store and repositories through the `aggregateClass()` method.

 Example of a simple aggregate ID class: